lusniak/bai/docs/README.md

 ## BAI

-BAI is an application that suggests You which google photo to choose for a wallpaper depending on where you are at the moment.
+BAI is an application that suggests You which Google photo to choose for a wallpaper depending on where you are at the moment.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Created by

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Joanna Grochal
+Gabriela Łupak
+Piotr Korzeń
+Kamil Luśnia

 ```markdown
 Syntax highlighted code block